Graduate Admissions

 • GRE results - recommended but not required

-• For BSN-PhD applicants ONLY: the following courses are pre-requisite requirements and must be completed with a grade of a B/3.0 GPA equivalent or better:
+• For BSN-PhD applicants ONLY: the following courses are pre-requisite requirements and must be completed with a grade of a B/3.0 GPA equivalent or better (students are permitted to complete the pre-requisite courses once admitted to the program as degree seeking):

 • N5550 or MSN theory equivalent course